CHEQ HOMEPAGE

 • Value Driven Content: Each tile clearly communicates the value to the user, such as the exact chip discount or offer.
 This makes the tiles feel like a personalized benefit, not a generic ad.

-• Smart Nudges: The Utility tile, for instance, strategically nudges users to "Add a Bill" instead of paying it directly.
-This low-friction entry point has been highly effective, leading to an 8% increase in users adding utility bills within the first week of launch.
+• Smart Nudges: The Utility tile strategically nudges users to "Add a Bill" instead of paying directly.
+This low-friction entry point reduces drop-off by removing the commitment of a full payment flow on first interaction.

 • Contextual Actions: A subtle scroll action appears on a tile when a pending action is available (e.g., a dropped loan application or a credit score refresh).
 This provides a quick access point for users and a powerful conversion opportunity for PMs.